 (11) Public election voting places.
 The provisions of this chapter shall not be construed as to interfere with the temporary use of any property as a voting place in connection with a municipal or other public election.

 (12) Outdoor dining with tables on the sidewalk in front of or on the side of the non-automobile-oriented restaurant's premises.
 Outdoor dining shall take place on site but not be located in the public sidewalk and/or public/street right-of-way for food markets and specialty food outlets, excluding those with window service for take-out fare.
-Examples include: delicatessens; bakeries; candy stores; ice cream stores; meat and/or seafood markets or take-out restaurants; food markets; non-automobile-oriented restaurants, defined as non-alcoholic-beverage-served restaurants with sit-down table service which exclude drive-in facilities and/or fast-food restaurants.
-Outside tables and seats may be situated outside of the building (except as referenced in the conditional uses section herein) on the parcel/lot but not in the public/street right-of-way.
+Examples include: delicatessens; bakeries; candy stores; ice cream stores; meat and/or seafood markets or take-out restaurants; food markets; non-automobile-oriented restaurants, defined as non-alcoholic-beverage-served restaurants with sit-down table service which exclude drive-in facilities and/or fast-food restaurants, unless approved by Mayor and Council.
+Outside tables and seats may be situated outside of the building (except as referenced in the conditional uses section herein) on the parcel/lot but not in the public/street right-of-way, unless approved by Mayor and Council.

 (a) The hours of operation of outdoor dining shall be limited to the hours of operation of the associated restaurant.
 In no event shall the hours of operation go past 12:00 midnight.

 (b) Outdoor dining is a separate accessory use, as it is defined as any part of a food establishment located outdoors.
+Outdoor dining is permitted in locations subject to the exclusive approval of the Mayor and Council.
+The inclusion of outdoor dining will not require any additional parking based upon the number of permitted tables and/or permitted seats.

 (c) Adequate lighting shall be provided to promote safe passage of pedestrians and for patrons.

 (d) Awnings and/or umbrellas may be used in conjunction with the outdoor dining area.
 Awnings shall be adequately secured.
 Awnings, including supporting structures, must be within the property line.
 The bottom of the awning shall be seven feet from the ground.

+(e) Parklets shall be permitted in locations subject to the exclusive approval of the Mayor and Council.

 (13) Temporary construction trailers and one sign not exceeding 50 cumulative square feet advertising the prime contractor, subcontractor(s), architect, financing institution and similar data for the period of construction, beginning with the issuance of a construction permit and concluding with the issuance of a certificate of occupancy or one year, whichever is less, provided said trailer(s) and sign are on the site where construction is taking place and set back at least 10 feet from all street and lot lines.